TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 150/Psalms 150.3.md

 ---

-Praise him with trumpet sound: Praise him with psaltery and harp.
+Praise him with the sounding of the trumpet!
+Praise him with harp and lyre!